 Architect Howard Backen has certainly left his mark on various high-end properties within the Napa Valley including Kenzo Estate.
 His works tend to blend in with the surrounding environment and he uses a lot of earth tones and dark wood in his architecture.
 He has worked on a number of exclusive wineries in Napa including Harlan and Dana estates.

-A 20,000 foot cave has been built into the hillside – its been designed with the winemaking team in mind and is extremely functional from the wide tunnels to having all the extra square footage so barrels can line the walls without having to be stacked on top of each other.
+A 20,000 foot cave has been built into the hillside – its been designed with the wine making team in mind and is extremely functional from the wide tunnels to having all the extra square footage so barrels can line the walls without having to be stacked on top of each other.

 There are a few Napa wineries and or producers who will pair food with their wines but its rare to find a partnership like the one Kenzo has with chef, Thomas Keller.
 Kenzo has partnered with Mr. Keller (French Laundry, Bouchon, Ad Hoc etc) to offer a Bouchon prepared lunch and small plates: sandwiches, salads, charcuteries and other tasty delectable’s with their wines.
 This experience is certainly one of the highlights of visiting the estate.

 Kenzo produces one white wine, a Sauvignon Blanc.
 The 2008 Asatsuyu (meaning “morning dew” in Japanese) shows more citrus notes rather than tropical characteristics although hints of Passion fruit show on the bouquet as this wine opens up.
 Notes of grapefruit and lime continue from the bouquet with some interesting mineralities.
-Sometimes this varietal with its citrusy characteristics can be too tart or “green” on its own but this wine doesn’t have those aspects and actually has a rather rounded mouth feel.
+Sometimes this varietal with its citrus like characteristics can be too tart or “green” on its own but this wine doesn’t have those aspects and actually has a rather rounded mouth feel.
 This wine does not see any malolactic fermentation.

 Many of Heidi Peterson Barrett’s red wines for her clients are priced above $100; the “signature wine” from Kenzo Estate, the Rindo is not.
 This wine is a red blend usually with about a 1/3 of Cabernet Sauvignon, Merlot and Cabernet Franc.
 The 2006 shows a dusty almost earthy nose in which similar characteristics show up somewhat on the finish.
 The tannins are balanced and linger for some time.